Bone Cancer Research Trust

 The Bone Cancer Research Trust (BCRT) is a charity dedicated to fighting primary bone cancer.
 The charity funds research, raises awareness of the disease, provides patient information, and provides support services.
 The charity operates internationally but is based in the United Kingdom, Charity Number 1159590, registered in 2006 in England and Wales.

 About

 BCRT funds research into primary bone cancer, in particular, osteosarcoma, Ewing's sarcoma, chondrosarcoma, chordoma, spindle cell sarcoma, and adamantinoma.

 History

 BCRT was initially a parents' group started in September 2004.
 Five families who had lost children to osteosarcoma and wanted to see more research carried out into this rare cancer to hopefully improve the outcome for future sufferers were brought together.

 The parents' group increased with the addition of families, including one from Ireland, whose children had battled against another primary bone cancer, Ewing sarcoma.
 Expanding the group helped to unite skills and enthusiasm as well as funds already raised.
 The families pooled money totalling £176,000 to start the charity and fund the first pieces of research.

 The Bone Cancer Research Trust became a registered charity in March 2006 and by September 2006, the first two successful applications for research grants had been accepted.

-Website

-The Cancer Research Trust's website, provides information about the charity's activities including details of past and present research being funded by the charity; primary bone cancer information, information for Health Care Professionals, a patient's forum, stories of people's bone cancer journeys, and social media links.